Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * Relay/Replay Attack (MITM)
 * Loss of RFC device control *(e.g stolen phone)*

-## Bluetooth Security 🔷🔒
+## Bluetooth Security - Attacks 🔷⚔️

-**Bluejacking** - When bad actors connects with any Device that have Bluetooth enable by default.
+- **Bluejacking** - When **bad actors connects** with any Device that have Bluetooth enable by default.

-**Bluesnarfing** - When the attacker steals data from the target device by connecting to an unsuspecting user's device.
+- **Bluesnarfing** - When the **attacker steals data** from the target device by connecting to an unsuspecting user's device.

+- **Bluebugging** - the most serious of the various Bluetooth attacks, involves an attacker attempting to take control of or use a Bluetooth-enabled **cell phone to place calls**.

 *Types of bluetooth*: